 Health Benefits of Tuna and Salmon

 No doubt about it, tuna and salmon are super foods.
-Not only are they a great source of lean protein and packed to the gills with nutrients like vitamin B12, vitamin D, calcium and iron, but they also taste great and can be made into dozens of dishes.
+Not only are they great source of lean protein and packed to the gills with B vitamins, they also taste great and can be made into dozens of dishes.

 Getting Your Two-a-Week Fish

 Making fresh fish at home is a snap, and it's easy to appeal to any palate.
 Fresh salmon is especially good for picky eaters because of its mild flavor and sumptuous texture.

 If it fits into the budget, buy fresh salmon caught in the wild.
 Look for bright, firm, orange-pink flesh.
 The skin should be clean and shiny and should bounce back when pressed gently.
 Salmon steaks are great for grilling while salmon fillets can be baked or quickly seared.
 Salmon is tasty with a variety of flavors from lemon butter to a spicy fruit salsa.

 Fresh tuna, which is in season from late spring to early fall, is delicious seared quickly on a grill.
 Raw tuna steaks look a lot like raw beef, and seared tuna has some of the texture and taste of really good beef, too.